 €1 = £0.88

 Apart from the odd retail store with dubious exchange rates, Euros are not accepted anywhere in the UK with the exception of a few parts of Northern Ireland which are close to the border to the Republic of Ireland, which uses the Euro.
-If you are considering hopping over the Irish Sea then read about the cost of travel in Ireland.
+If you are considering hopping over the Irish Sea then check out our Ireland backpacking budget.